This post contains affiliate links.

 How do I join the RWR Book Club?

 It’s easy!
-Just [sign up here] (insert your link) to get started.
+Add your info here to get started.
 You’ll receive a welcome email with everything you need to know to jump in.

 Bonus Book List for Body Liberation & Radical Self-Love

-Foundational Reads: Anti-Diet, Body Trust & Food Freedom
+Foundational Reads: Anti-Diet Books, Body Trust & Food Freedom

 - Intuitive Eating: A Revolutionary Anti-Diet Approach